Manhattan Transfer station: Need and operation

-Until 1910 none of the railroads that crossed New Jersey to reach New York City crossed the Hudson River, but had terminals on the Hudson Waterfront, where passengers boarded ferries.
+Until 1910, none of the railroads that crossed New Jersey to reach New York City crossed the Hudson River.
+Instead, passengers rode to terminals on the Hudson Waterfront, where they boarded ferries.
 The dominant Pennsylvania Railroad was no exception; its passenger trains ran to Exchange Place in Jersey City.

-On November 27, 1910, the PRR opened a new line, the New York Tunnel Extension, that branched off the original line two miles east of Newark.
-The line ran northeast across the Jersey Meadows to a pair of tunnels under the Hudson River to New York Penn Station.
-The new line included the Manhattan Transfer station, just west of the split from the original main line.
-Passenger trains bound for New York Penn changed at Manhattan Transfer from steam locomotives to electric locomotives to run through the tunnel under the river.
-Passengers could change trains at Manhattan Transfer; riders on the main line could transfer to local trains to Exchange Place, where they could catch ferries or Hudson and Manhattan Railroad (H&M) subway trains to 33rd Street Terminal in Manhattan, and riders from Exchange Place could change to PRR main line trains.
+On November 27, 1910, the PRR opened the New York Tunnel Extension, a line that ran through a pair of tunnels under the Hudson River to New York Penn Station.
+This new line branched off the original line two miles east of Newark, then ran northeast across the Jersey Meadows to the tunnels.
+Just west of the split, the PRR built the Manhattan Transfer station.
+Passenger trains bound for New York Penn paused there so that their steam locomotives could be replaced by electric locomotives that could run through the tunnel under the river.
+The station also allowed passengers to change trains; riders on the main line could transfer to local trains to Exchange Place, where they could catch ferries or Hudson and Manhattan Railroad (H&M) subway trains to 33rd Street Terminal in Manhattan, and riders from Exchange Place could change to PRR main line trains.

 The H&M, the precursor to the PATH train, started running trains between Hudson Terminal in Manhattan and Park Place in Newark on October 1, 1911.
 H&M trains stopped at Exchange Place, Grove Street, Summit Avenue, Manhattan Transfer, and Harrison.
 Afterward, H&M trains stopped on the outer tracks of the two Manhattan Transfer platforms, allowing passengers to transfer from Penn-Station-bound trains.
 H&M trains also carried mail bound for PRR trains, retrieving first-class letters sent from the Church Street Station Post Office, near Hudson Terminal, and transferring the letters to PRR trains at Manhattan Transfer.

 The H&M ordered MP-38 railcars to run this special service, in partnership with the PRR.
 The "McAdoo Reds", as the MP-38s were called, ran only between Manhattan Transfer and New York City, carrying the logos of PRR and H&M to show their partnership.
 Until 1922 the PRR also operated a shuttle service from Manhattan Transfer to New York Penn, using six converted MP-54 cars.

 A spate of serious accidents involving H&M trains took place at Manhattan Transfer in the 1920s.
 A collision between two PRR trains occurred at Manhattan Transfer on October 27, 1921, injuring 36 people.
 The cause was heavy fog covering a train signal.
 Less than a year later, on August 31, 1922, heavy fog caused another collision.
 This time, the collision was between two H&M trains; fifty people were injured, including eight who were seriously injured.
 Another collision between two H&M trains near the station on July 22, 1923, killed one person and injured 15 others.
 A crash between two PRR trains occurred at the station on February 24, 1925, killing 3 and injuring 32 more.